mmb-irb/MDDB-workflow/README.md

 Note that here we have 2 independent replicas which share a common topology.<br />
 The second replica is actually splitted in 3 consecutive parts but this is not a problem.<br />

+> [!IMPORTANT]
 > Keeping data organized like in the example is important for the workflow to work.
-If you don't want to reorganizse all your data to fit this structure we recommend using symlinks. e.g. `ln -s ~/my_data/my_trajectory.nc replica_1/raw_trajectory.nc`.
-This way you keep your files safe and still while not duplicating data.
-Original files should never be modified by the workflow, however.
+In order to keep your trajectories safe we recommend making a copy or using symlinks as workflow inputs. e.g. `ln -s ~/my_data/my_trajectory.nc replica_1/raw_trajectory.nc`.
+Note that the workflow will generate output files where your input trajectories are.

 ### Processing input files